wachixx/newsappexpo/README.md

 # newsappexpo
 News app with expo, Nativebase and News api

-# work in progress, check later when done
+# work in progress, check after 12 hours